 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a strong and growing Dukawa church for the glory of His name! * Pray for completion of Bible translation in this people group's primary language. * Pray for Gospel messages to become available in audio format for this people group.
+* Ask the Lord to bring forth a strong and growing Dukawa church for the glory of His name! * Pray for completion of Bible translation in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.